With a storied history as the place where the nation reunited, tourism is a centerpiece of Appomattox County’s economy.

 of the Region’s Teachers of the Year have been from Appomattox.

 Wolfbane Productions provides visitors and residents alike with Broadway-style outdoor entertainment.
-This company of passionate artists provides unique theater through unconventionally engaging theatrical works, two of which are performed at the historic park.
+As company of passionate artists, Wolfbane provides unique theater through unconventionally engaging theatrical works—two of which are performed at the historic park.
 The company also hosts a ghost tour at the Old Crawford Farm, named the most haunted location in Virginia and listed in the top 25 most haunted in the nation.

-Holliday Lake State Park is a delight for the outdoor enthusiast.
-Fishing for largemouth bass, yellow perch, crappie and bluegill is a popular sport in the 150-acre lake.
-Swimming at the park’s guarded beach and the “Critter Hole” play area are visitor favorites.
-The park has several hiking trails, including a connector trail to the 10.2-mile Carter Taylor Multi-Use Trail for hikers, bicyclists and horseback riders.
-Campgrounds, picnic shelters, playgrounds, seasonal concession stand, gift shop, and boat ramp are available.
-The park rents canoes, kayaks, jon boats, stand-up paddleboards, and paddle boats.
-The Appomattox River, a tributary of the James River, is a popular destination for whitewater rafting and canoeing.
+Holliday Lake State Park is teeming with largemouth bass, yellow perch, crappie, and bluegill ready to be caught.
+The 150-acre lake also features a guarded beach.
+The park has several hiking trails, including a connector trail to the 10.2-mile Carter Taylor Multi-Use Trail for hikers, cyclists, and horseback riders.
+Campgrounds, picnic shelters, playgrounds, a “Critter Hole” play area, seasonal concession stand, gift shop, and boat ramp are all on-hand.
+Canoes, kayaks, jon boats, stand-up paddleboards, and paddle boats are available to rent.

 Visitors enjoy golfing, hiking, biking as well as a visit to a charming lavender farm.
 Good food and Virginia wine conclude a fun-filled day in Appomattox.
 Bed and breakfasts, hotels, and campgrounds provide comfortable accommodations.